Techniques to Aid in Muscle Recovery

 Active Recovery for Athletes: Programming an Active Recovery Workout

 Active recovery workouts can be utilized to allow your body to recover from stressors without taking a whole day of training off.
 In addition, it also allows you to take an interdisciplinary approach that addresses continued performance gains, as well as allowing the creation of a maintainable routine.

-By focusing on three specific areas of our lives, we can combat the four main stressor that will occur with a workout regimen, and this can be applied to any lifestyle.
-The stressors we need to address with out active recovery routine are: psychological, metabolic, neurological, and physical.
+By focusing on three specific areas of our lives, we can combat the four main stressors that will occur with a workout regimen, and this can be applied to any lifestyle.
+The stressors we need to address without an active recovery routine are: psychological, metabolic, neurological, and physical.

 Sports Massage and Physical Therapy for Recovery

 Incorporating massage into the recovery for athletes can make all the difference in pain relief for an athlete, and keep them from being put on unnecessary pain medication.
-Any thing we do on a regular basis is a repetitive motion for our bodies.
-This repetitive motion causes us to become unbalanced and causes the discomfort, because our bodies are almost stuck in the positions they are used to being in the most.
+Anything we do on a regular basis is a repetitive motion for our bodies.
+This repetitive motion causes us to become unbalanced and causes discomfort because our bodies are almost stuck in the positions they are used to being in the most.